-[Interview] 'China model' not suited for Africa, says African NGO chief
+[Focus] 'China model' not suited for Africa, says African NGO chief

 "China is now paying the price, luckily that they have come to that realisation and perhaps not too late and they are fixing things," he said.

 Sebunya was referencing coal-polluting plants in China, which Beijing says is now shutting down.
-He was also referring renewed efforts by China to restore its protected wetlands.
+He was also referring to renewed efforts by China to restore its protected wetlands.

 China and Africa since 2015 have been working on intensifying the production of energy and natural resources throughout the continent.
 Last year, at a summit the two sides agreed to figure out ways to make it more green.